JouvalSomer/FYS-STK3155/Project 3 - Inverse Physics Informed Neural Network Problem/README.md

 * ## src
   * **PINN_main.py**

     This is the main script file that includes all the frontend.
-This inclues the the main hyperparameters.
+This inclues the the main hyperparameters, except for the two data-set and the two sizes for the data-sets.
   * **data.py**

     This file contains all the handling of the data.
 This includes import and scaling of the data, creation of the different grids and coordinats and making the input/output pairs for the PINN.